jbuergel/Star-Saga-Automation/README.md

         - discord_id_0
         - discord_id_1

+Note that you will need to create your own bot using Discord and get the token from them so your bot can sign in (https://discord.com/developers/applications).
+The users who are going to play need to be added to the users array in config.yaml.
+Finally, the automation needs to know where the VBoxManage.exe executable lives so it can take screen shots.
+I ran this thing on Windows, I suppose it would work on other platforms.

 In order to operate, Oracle's VirtualBox (https://www.virtualbox.org/) must be installed on the host box.
 In addition, the SDK needs to be installed and setup.
 This bot makes use of some Python dependencies: Pillow, pyqt5, discord, and pyyaml, all installable via pip.
 Finally, it expects the VBoxManage.exe executable to be in the same directory as StarSagaBoy.py, to facilitate taking screen shots.

 Usage
 ====================
 StarSagaBot.py can simply be run with no options.
 It will read its config from config.yaml and start the VirtualBox instance named Dos622.
 A sample image is included with this repo, and should be added to VirtualBox.
 The image contains StarSaga already installed.
+Before running the automation, you should start the image, make sure that it runs (you might need to re-bind the network adapater to get it to stop complaining), and make sure that the shared directory that it uses exists (by default, C:\temp\vb, but you can change that).
+During this first run, you should also create a new game and add the characters you want to play in it.

 trainer.py is a training program used to train the custom-built OCR module used to translate the 40x25 DOS screen into characters.
 If any unknown characters are found during play, a tile is saved in the tiles directory.
 Running trainer.py allows you to translate the characters, with the new data saved out to trained_data.

 splitter.py is a program used to split a screen shot from VirtualBox and split it into a bunch of tiles.
 It's probably not really necessary any more.

-For the automation to work properly, it expects the virtual machine to have been run at least once, so it's available to be started.
-You should run the game once, create a new game, and add the characters that will be playing, and then quit out, so the game is in a state to resume.

 Map
 ====================